14 Smart Tips on How to Market Yourself as a Freelance Writer

-This one almost seems to simple to work, right?
+This one almost seems too simple to work, right?
 But it does!
 In your bio simply say something like, “Heather Ritchie is a freelance blog writer for hire who specializes in writing articles for businesses in the security and law enforcement industries…”.

-You don’t need to put it every bio on all of your websites and social media.
+You don’t need to put it in every author bio on all of your websites and social media.
 The best place to put that your available for hire is in your bio on those guest posts we talked about earlier.

 9. Ask Satisfied Clients for Referrals